comp7305-group-1/group-project/fake_image_generation_with_gans.md

-# Fake image generation with Generative Adversarial Networks (GANs) with tensorflow on Spark
+# Fake Image Generation with Generative Adversarial Networks (GANs) with TensorFlow on Spark

 ## Project Description